- Practice Areas

 If an institution or any of its employees fall short of its duties of care toward someone with an intellectual disability, it can be held liable (financially responsible) for any harm suffered by a victim of abuse.
 These cases are typically brought on the basis of negligence, or the failure of an institution to use ordinary care to protect vulnerable populations.

 A personal injury lawsuit for intellectual disability abuse in Kansas could compensate a victim and his or her family for a variety of related losses.
 The law allows for the recovery of both economic and noneconomic damages in a civil lawsuit.
 This means that bringing a claim could result in financial compensation for:

 The value of your intellectual disability abuse case depends on the circumstances, such as how severely the victim was injured or affected.
 Our attorneys at DRZ Law can accurately estimate how much your case is worth and pursue maximum financial compensation from an institution or insurance provider in Kansas on your behalf.

-Intellectual disability abuse can be unimaginable…until it happens to you or someone you love.
-If the unthinkable has happened, contact DRZ Law immediately for legal assistance.
-We have a team of experienced and compassionate attorneys ready to help your family with a claim.
+Intellectual disability abuse can be unimaginable… until it happens to you or someone you love.
+If the unthinkable has happened, contact DRZ Law immediately for legal assistance or legal representation.
+We have a team of experienced and compassionate attorneys ready to use our legal services to help your family with a claim.
 Start with a free one-on-one consultation with an intellectual disability abuse attorney in Kansas.
 Call us at (913) 400-2033 to schedule your case review.

 We are open and available during Covid-19 via Zoom/video chat or in-person.
 Contact us if you have any questions.
 Close